 A lender has to verify the assets and other components related to the mortgage transaction (including the down payment) for the 60 days prior to loan application.
 If possible, put your entire down payment into one account ahead of this timeframe.

-Take Edina Realty mortgage loan officer Enda Moore’s advice:
+Take Edina Realty mortgage consultant Enda Moore’s advice:

 “One of the more challenging scenarios is for cash assets to be pending between one account and another at the time of a loan application,” says Enda.
 “If the two bank accounts don’t ‘talk to’ each other, we have to dive into forensic accounting, which is a hassle for everyone and can involve a lot of extra paperwork.
 If you’re a buyer who is moving toward closing, you’ll want to avoid that kind of last-minute stress by cleaning up your accounts well in advance of applying for a loan.”